telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-maxConnections**.
 Maximum number of simultaneous connections.
 Default value is 1020, for legacy reasons, while the lower limit is 1 and there is no upper limit (limited by max file descriptors of the operating system).
 -   **-reqPoolSize**.
 Size of thread pool for incoming connections.
 Default value is 0, meaning *no thread pool*.
--   **-payloadMaxSize.
+-   **-payloadMaxSize**.
 Max allowed size for incoming payloads, in bytes.
 Default value is 1MB.
 -   **-statCounters**, **-statSemWait**, **-statTiming** and **-statNotifQueue**.
 Enable statistics generation.
 See [statistics documentation](statistics.md).
 -   **-logSummary**.
 Log summary period in seconds.
 Defaults to 0, meaning *Log Summary is off*.
 Min value: 0.
 Max value: one month (3600 * 24 * 31 == 2678400 seconds).